 Fat grafting to the face to restore lost volume is not limited to facelift surgery alone, the use of small volume nano fat grafting to the brow region, upper eyelid, tear trough region and malar area can have a dramatic effect on the overall result of your eyelid procedure.

 Immediately after your operation, you will be nursed with your head up.
 Your vision may be blurred by the presence of a lubricant in your eyes which is inserted during the blepharoplasty surgery.
 Ice packs may be used for the first 24 hours to limit swelling and bruising.

-After blepharoplasty surgery, whilst the eyelids are swollen, their function is compromised and so for a few weeks, it will be necessary for you to lubricate your eyes regularly with the ointment or drops.
+After blepharoplasty surgery, whilst the eyelids are swollen, their function is compromised and so for a few weeks, it will be necessary for you to lubricate your eyes regularly with ointment or drops.
 Post-operative swelling, discolouration and bruising are to be expected, generally lasting up to two weeks, this can be camouflaged with makeup after a week.
-Outside of home many patients wear sunglasses for a week or two to cover bruising.
+Outside of home, many patients wear sunglasses for a week or two to cover bruising.